Skip to main content

 How Does Each Protocol Impact Metabolic Health?

 Metabolic function is exquisitely sensitive to hormonal balance.
-Testosterone plays a critical role in maintaining healthy body composition by promoting skeletal muscle growth and influencing insulin sensitivity. in men often lead to a reduction in visceral fat mass and an improvement in glycemic control.
+Testosterone plays a critical role in maintaining healthy body composition by promoting skeletal muscle growth and influencing insulin sensitivity.
+Hormonal optimization protocols in men often lead to a reduction in visceral fat mass and an improvement in glycemic control.
+This is a direct result of restoring testosterone’s anabolic and metabolic signaling functions.
+The entire metabolic system is nudged back toward a state of efficiency.

 The metabolic consequences of GnRH agonist-induced hypogonadism are starkly different.
-Androgen deprivation therapy is strongly associated with an increased risk of (muscle loss), an increase in fat mass, and the development of insulin resistance and metabolic syndrome.
+Androgen deprivation therapy is strongly associated with an increased risk of sarcopenia (muscle loss), an increase in fat mass, and the development of insulin resistance and metabolic syndrome.
 By removing testosterone from the system, the body loses a key signal for muscle maintenance and metabolic regulation.

 This creates a pro-inflammatory, insulin-resistant state that requires careful monitoring and management through diet, exercise, and sometimes additional medications.
 The therapeutic paths diverge from a state of metabolic optimization to one of managing the metabolic sequelae of induced hormonal deficiency.

-The biological intent of a protocol—whether to restore a system or suppress it—determines its cascading effects on the entire body.
+The biological intent of a protocol ∞ whether to restore a system or suppress it ∞ determines its cascading effects on the entire body.

 A Comparison of Expected Laboratory Marker Changes